Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 The following parameters are used for the OCCT-to-IGES  translation.

 * *write.iges.brep.mode:* allows choosing the  write mode:
- * "Faces" (0): OCCT *TopoDS_Faces* will be translated into IGES 144 (Trimmed Surface) entities, no B-Rep entities  will be written to the IGES file,
+ * "Faces" (0): OCCT *TopoDS_Faces* will be translated into IGES 144 (Trimmed Surface) entities, no BRep entities  will be written to the IGES file,
- * "BRep" (1): OCCT *TopoDS_Faces*  will be translated into IGES 510 (Face) entities, the IGES file will contain  B-Rep entities.
+ * "BRep" (1): OCCT *TopoDS_Faces*  will be translated into IGES 510 (Face) entities, the IGES file will contain  BRep entities.
 Read this parameter  with:
 ~~~~~
 Standard_Integer byvalue =  Interface_Static::IVal("write.iges.brep.mode");